vedaldi/practical-object-category-detection/doc/instructions.md

 ## Part 1: Detection fundamentals {#part1}

-In Part I--IV use as running example the problem of street sign detection, using the data from the [German Traffic Sign Detection Benchmark](http://benchmark.ini.rub.de/?section=gtsdb&subsection=news).
+Part I--IV use as running example the problem of street sign detection, using the data from the [German Traffic Sign Detection Benchmark](http://benchmark.ini.rub.de/?section=gtsdb&subsection=news).
 This data consists of a number of example traffic images, as well as a number of larger test images containing one or more traffic signs at different sizes and locations.
 It also comes with *ground truth* annotation, i.e. with specified bounding boxes and sign labels for each sign occurrence, which is required to evaluate the quality of the detector.

 In this part we will build a basic sliding-window object detector based on HOG features.
 Follow the steps below:

 ### Step 1.0: Loading the training data

-The MATLAB m-file `loadData.m` loads the data relative to the practical into memory.
+The MATLAB m-file `loadData.m` loads the data for the practical into memory.
 The function `loadData(targetClass)` takes a `targetClass` argument specifying the object class of interest.
 Open the `example1.m` file, select the following part of the code, and execute it in MATLAB (right button > `Evaluate selection` or `Shift+F7`).

 ```matlab
 % Load the training and testing data (trainImages, trainBoxes, ...)